 Who Should Use It: Professionals who want to use data to make informed business decisions.

 Tableau Desktop is data visualization software that extracts data and turns it into a visual story.
-It takes data beyond basic spreadsheets and charts with interactive dashboards that allow teams to ask questions and share educated hypotheses.
-It also connects to hundreds of data sources including Google Analytics and Salesforce (which acquired Tableau in 2019).
-It has a steep learning curve, but it’s worth learning if you want robust features and data visualization.
+Teams can go beyond basic spreadsheets with interactive dashboards that allow them to ask questions or share hypotheses.
+Salesforce recently introduced Tableau Pulse and Tableau GPT, which harness the power of generative AI for automated insights and personalized analytics.
+It has a steep learning curve, but it’s worth learning if you want robust data visualization.

-IBM Planning Analytics With Watson is sales analytics software made for businesses that want to streamline forecasting, budgeting, and planning.
-Most tasks can be automated, from computation to data visualization.
-Another key feature is what-if scenario modeling, which uses AI to present the results of possible decisions before making them in real time.
-While the interface may not be the most intuitive, this is an otherwise outstanding sales analytics tool.
+IBM Planning Analytics With Watson is a sales analytics solution that helps automate tasks, from computation to data visualization.
+One of its key features is what-if scenario modeling, which uses AI to present the results of possible decisions before making them in real time.
+Its latest advancement, watsonx, includes new foundation models, generative AI, and machine learning.
+While the interface may not be the most intuitive, this is an otherwise outstanding analytics tool.

 Who Should Use It: Reps who want to automate non-revenue generating tasks so they have more time to sell.

 Sales automation software makes the sales process more efficient by automating data entry and other essential (but non-revenue generating) administrative duties.
 The best automation software handles everything from email follow-ups to social media shares; some include advanced features such as lead scoring and sales forecasting.
 Sales automation software acts as a utility player that takes on mundane tasks so sales reps can focus on closing more deals.